 Eden

-Former Level 3 Health & Social Care student Eden talks about her experience in the Royal Navy training to become a naval nurse student at Birmingham City University.
+Former Level 3 Health & Social Care student Eden talks about her experience in the Royal Navy training to become a naval nurse at Birmingham City University.

 Previous School: Bodmin College